Musical Offerings for Human Rights

 Lia Di Stefano, images | Andrés León, video

-Paean To Merging Cultures
+Paean to Merging Cultures

 Exploring sounds of Native American history — merged with African American history in Valerie Coleman’s Freedmen of the Five Civilized Tribes — and as memorialized in Kyle Gann's Hovenweep.